+status

 up

-status
+user

 wlanAP

-user

 md5

 eap-method

 debug

 off

 cert-present no

 cert-exp-date Not Present

 DLINK-WLAN-AP#

 '''

 Verifying the Installation

 Make sure the access point is connected to the LAN and associate some wireless clients with the network.
 Once you have tested the basics of your wireless network, you can enable more security and fine-tune the AP by modifying advanced configuration features.